 In recent years, the has adopted numerous policies related to disaster preparedness and response in the areas listed below.
-Please see summary of these policies that cover 2003 – 2017, with links to view the full text of each policy.

 Community Resilience - Policy urges federal, state, local, territorial, and tribal governments to adopt standards, guidance, best practices, programs, and regulatory systems that make communities more resilient to loss and damage from foreseeable hazards and also recognize property rights, affordable risk mitigation, the interests of taxpayers, and protection of the environment.